kgorgi/Multi-Label-IMDb-Movie-Genre-Classifier/acquisition/README.txt

 This module is separated into four files:

-    - crawler.py: Retrieve a list of movies along with their genres from IMDB
+    - crawler.py: Retrieve a list of movies along with their genres from IMDb
-    - scraper.py: Scrap movie synopses from IMDB
+    - scraper.py: Scrap movie synopses from IMDb
     - runner.py: Multi-threading manager
     - utilities.py: Commonly used functionality